Blog

 In 2019, there were about 10.9 million Mexican-born individuals living in the United States.
 This population declined by almost 780,000 people, or 7 percent, between 2010 and 2019, due in part to increased immigration enforcement and in part to a strengthening Mexican economy.

-READ: When did the border crisis start?
+READ: How did the kings and queens start?

 What is Mexican DNA?